anhkind/stremio-shared-debrid/README.md

 This addon helps solve this situation by adding a warning on top of the stream list if the debrid account might be used by someone else:
 ```
 Shared Debrid
-DANGER! {other username} is accessing!
+DANGER! {other username} is watching!
 ```

 ### Disclaimer